seyioyemade/crypto-currencies-webpp/README.md

 # 📖 CRYPTO-CURRENCIES-RANKING <a name="about-project"></a>

-**[Crypto Currencies Ranking]** is a website that display a list of cryptocurrencies, their ranks and their current market info.
+**Crypto Currencies Ranking** is a mobile web application that display a list of cryptocurrencies, their ranks and their current market info.

 ## 🛠 Built With <a name="built-with">React.js</a>